musabhrn/online-electronics-retailer-analysis/README.md

 - Evaluate the most profitable customer segments
 - Determine top-performing markets or regions

-The analysis is presented through an interactive **Tableau Dashboard**.
+**The analysis is presented through an interactive [Tableau Dashboard](https://public.tableau.com/app/profile/musa.haron/viz/OnlineElectronicsRetailerDashboard/Dashboard1)**

 ## 📂 Dataset
 This dataset contains the orders information of an online electronic retailer from 2019 to 2020.
 It includes information such as when the order transaction was made, ship date, customer, the net profit gained, and the net sales prices.